International-Soil-Radiocarbon-Database/ISRaD/_pages/template_faq.md

 </summary><p>

  * **_Is it ok to digitize data/coordinates from a figure/map?_**
-   Yes, but please note it (see below).
+Yes, but please make a note of it (see below).
 While the raw data from the author or supplementary information is preferable, digitized data is also welcome in ISRaD.
  * **_Should I mention somewhere in the template that the data (e.g., GPS coordinates and others) were obtained from figures?_**
- Yes, use the `metadata_note` field.
+ Yes, use the **_metadata_note_** field.
 Say for example “GPS coordinates and variables x,y and z were extracted from figures”.
  * **_Is there any rule on how many decimal places are reasonable to enter when data are digitized from a plot?_**
 No, use your best guess about the appropriate number of decimal places based on expected precision of plot digitization and/or data acquisition.
 </p></details>

 <details><summary>